Karl is a longtime freelancer who's passionate about music, art, and writing.

 “Lament” comes alive with jagged bass pulsing under slightly rough-edged, lambent synths that sustain longer notes over the gritty pulse.
 A smooth beat and higher, gentler arpeggios spin out over the drumbeat and the bass keeps swelling along with the beat.

 A secondary medium-low synth line moves with an active pattern of notes under the rising clouds of synth above it.
 I like the sense of determination in that medium-low synth line as the drums drive on.

-Steady drums move under a synth that climbs up, thrumming with tension, over the moving bass line that swells and fades as ”Machination” Elevated pipe-like synths play a melancholy melodic pattern that delicately moves over the heartbeat of drums and landscape of synth all moving around.
+Steady drums move under a synth that climbs up, thrumming with tension, over the moving bass line that swells and fades as the elevated pipe-like synths in "Machination” play a melancholy, melodic pattern.
+It delicately moves over the heartbeat of drums and landscape of synth all moving around.

 Warmer breaths of sound climb through the music in a reverent sweep.
 There’s still a quality of lurking danger and now the beat’s tempo rises as the synths up high flow, moving in a tapestry of sound, as the delicate melodic line with a feeling of shadow moves and fades.